-An eligible member may elect to participate in the DROP by complying with the application process and the administrative rules established by the Board of Trustees.
+An eligible member may elect to participate in the DROP by complying with the election process and the administrative rules established by the Board of Trustees.
 Such requirements shall include, but shall not be limited to the following:

 - a.
-A written election to participate in the DROP by submitting a properly completed DROP application form promulgated by the Board; - b.
+A written election to participate in the DROP. - b.
 Selection of DROP participation and retirement dates.
-Such retirement date shall be a binding application for retirement, establishing a deferred retirement date; and - c.
-A written notification advising the member's employer of the date on which the DROP shall begin for the member.
+Such retirement date shall be a binding application for retirement, establishing a deferred retirement date. - c.
+A written notification advising the member's employer of the date on which the DROP shall begin for the member, and - d.
+A properly completed DROP application for service retirement.